A person holds a film clapperboard in a desert setting, featuring labels "Roadside" and names "Jakob & Ryan."

 Futurecast: Tomorrow’s Trends in Data Storage

-Comedic Headlines to Reimagine the Mundane as Magnificent
+to Repicture the Mundane as Magnificent

 1. “Video Editor’s Dog Ate Backup Drive; Running in Circles Plan B Unveiled”